 Some of these you’ll need a bucket to dip into and instead of blowing into them, you’ll wave them around with your arms.

 - Plastic straws

-- Empty water bottles (with either the bottoms removed so you can blow through them, or keep the bottoms on and just squeeze the bottle to push out air through the opening)
+- Empty plastic bottles (with either the bottoms removed so you can blow through them, or keep the bottoms on and just squeeze the bottle to push out air through the opening)

-- Straws strung with yarn or string and tied together (try square or triangle shapes, these turn out monster-sized bubbles when they’re dipped completely in a solution!)
+- Straws strung with yarn or string and tied together (try square or triangle shapes, these turn out monster-sized bubbles when they’re dipped completely in the mix!)

-- Small mesh baskets (like those from strawberries)
+- Small fruit mesh baskets (like those from strawberries and blueberries)

 - Rubber canning rings or the metal jar lid rings